isaacs/mutate-fs/README.md

 Note that this means that the actual underlying fs method is not called.

+Error is decorated with a `callstack` string, which is the stack where the fail method was actually called from.

 ### pass(method, data)

 The oppose of `fail`.
 Whenever `fs[method]` is called, call the